AdobeDocs/campaign-classic.en/help/surveys/using/managing-answers.md

 If this field is used in a list, the values of the enumeration can be retrieved automatically in the table of values using the **[!UICONTROL Initialize the list of values from the database]** link above the list of values.

-For example, you can create a drop-down list for the user to select his or her native language.
+For example, you can create a drop-down list for the user to select their native language.
 The corresponding archived field can be associated with the **language** enumeration which contains a list of languages:

 ![](assets/s_ncs_admin_survey_database_values_2b.png)